 Blockchain Security Workshop

-When building an enterprise blockchain application, it’s crucial to consider security at all layers of the technology stack, and how to manage governance and permissions for the network.
-A comprehensive security strategy for an enterprise blockchain solution includes using traditional security controls and technology-unique controls.
+Blockchain security professionals believe that when organizations are building an enterprise blockchain application, it’s important to consider security at all layers of the technology stack, and how to manage governance and permissions for the network.

 Blockchain Security Workshop by Tonex